 - Introductory APR: Introductory APR is a special rate offered to cardholders as an incentive to open a particular credit card.
 Intro APR tends to be very low (often 0%), and lasts for a period of 6–18 months on average (but sometimes lasts for up to 24 months).
 Lower introductory APRs are usually only offered to borrowers with good or excellent credit scores.

-- Cash advance APR: Cash advance APR is the rate of interest charged on the amount you borrow in a cash advance transaction.
+- Cash advance APR: Cash advance APR is the rate of interest charged on the amount you borrow through a credit card cash advance.
 A cash advance is when you use a credit card to take money out of an ATM.
 Cash advances tend to come with relatively high APRs, as well as additional fees of around 3%–5% of the transaction amount.

 - Balance transfer APR: Balance transfer APR is the rate of interest charged on funds you move from one credit card to another through a balance transfer.
 Balance transfers are often used for debt consolidation.
 Similar to cash advance APRs, balance transfer APRs tend to be high, with the exception of introductory balance transfer APRs (which work the same as introductory APRs, but apply specifically to balance transfers).